BloomTech-Labs/community-calendar-ios/Community Calendar/Pods/Apollo/scripts/apollo/README.md

   $ apollo service:list

 OPTIONS
-  -c, --config=config  Path to your Apollo config file -t, --tag=tag        The published tag to list the services from --endpoint=endpoint  The url of your service
+  -c, --config=config    Path to your Apollo config file

+  -g, --graph=graph      The ID of the graph in Apollo Graph Manager for which to list implementing services.
+Overrides
+                         config file if set.

+  -v, --variant=variant  The variant to list implementing services for

+  --endpoint=endpoint    The URL for the CLI use to introspect your service

   --header=header        Additional header to send to server for introspectionQuery.
 May be used multiple times to add
                          multiple headers.
 NOTE: The `--endpoint` flag is REQUIRED if using the `--header` flag.

-  --key=key            The API key for the Apollo Engine service
+  --key=key              The API key to use for authentication to Apollo Graph Manager
 ```

 _See code: [src/commands/service/list.ts](https://github.com/apollographql/apollo-tooling/blob/master/packages/apollo/src/commands/service/list.ts)_

 ## `apollo service:push`

-Push a service to Engine
+Push a service definition to Apollo Graph Manager

 ```
 USAGE